cajuncoding/cajuncoding.github.io/_posts/2020-07-20-we-landed-on-the-moon-and-githug-pages-offers-free-hosting.md

 - Super fast performance of a statically built site served from [**GitHub Pages**](https://pages.github.com/).
 - Your own domain name right out-of-the-box: **cajuncoding.github.io**
 - Oh Snap!
 You can even use your own custom domain (Apex or Subdomain)???
-    - I'm already using the awesome DNS services from [**CloudFlare**](https://www.cloudflare.com) for enterprise performance and reliability!
+    - I'm already using the awesome DNS services from [**Cloudflare**](https://www.cloudflare.com) for enterprise performance and reliability!

 But, I don't want to repeat the same info. that the above sites provide...
 I will just say that the excellent [Getting Started instructions provided by **BeautifulJekyll**](https://beautifuljekyll.com/getstarted/) are all you need to get up and running!

-**[And in the next article](https://cajuncoding.com/2020-07-21-dynamic-cloudflare-dns-for-github-pages/), I'll outline the practical learning from all this -- the extremely simplified steps for setting up the custom domain with CloudFlare & GitHub Pages!**
+**[And in the next article](/2020-07-21-dynamic-cloudflare-dns-for-github-pages/), I'll outline the practical learning from all this -- the extremely simplified steps for setting up the custom domain with Cloudflare & GitHub Pages!**